PedroWitzel/Peereview/README.md

 <b>INSTALL</b>

-To install it, move peereview.py and peereview.xml to <GPS install dir>/share/gps/plug-ins
+To install it, move peereview.py and peereview.xml to {GPS install dir}/share/gps/plug-ins

 GPS must be close and launch again if it was open when moving the files.